orivelton/orivelton/README.md

 I have already ventured into the logistics and administrative area but found myself even within the codes.
-I've worked on big projects with many challenges and always been in love with open source projects.
+I've working on excited projects with many challenges and always been in love with open source projects.

 > [orivelton.com](https://orivelton.com/)